andresangelini/andresangelini.github.io/_posts/2018-09-25-Sass-mixins-for-SVG-stacks.md

 The root of the problem seems to be that those versions of IE don't like using SVG in multiple `background-image`s.
 A way around that, then, is using some JavaScript magic to split the board into many `div`s, each with a single `background-image` pointing to its respective SVG fragment instead.

-Let's start off by creating a simple JavaScript conditional to make the change if CSS [pointer-events] is supported.
+Let's start off by creating a simple JavaScript conditional to make the change if CSS [pointer-events] are supported.
+Will do this in a new file called `index.js` living inside the `scripts` we created earlier right alongside `modernizr.js`.

 ```javascript
 if (Modernizr.csspointerevents) {